 Test accuracy is dependent on many factors including the test technology, specimen collection and handling, pretest probability of disease, the timing of test, and the specific characteristics of the assay.
 Clinicians should review the EUA and supporting materials for any SARS-CoV-2 test(s) they are using to understand the specific performance characteristics, the sample collection, storage and transport instructions), and what negative and positive test results mean.

 Both molecular and antigen tests have been approved by the FDA for waived testing at the point-of-care setting.
 There is only one serology test approved at the current time for POC testing.

 It is critically important that testing sites observe best practices for handling and performing tests on infectious disease specimens and fully train all staff engaged in sampling and test operations.
-The CDPH Laboratory Field Services Branch website provides guidance on the operation of COVID-19 testing and other resources including Information for Physician Offices and Urgent Care Clinics.
+The CDPH LFS Branch website provides guidance on the operation of COVID-19 testing and other resources including Information for Physician Offices and Urgent Care Clinics.
 For additional information on POC testing see CDC Guidance for SARS-CoV-2 POC Testing.